DamianChodorek/good-practices/README.md

 ### Code readability
 - Write boring code.
-- Dad code comes from ignorance, not from evil.
+- Bad code comes from ignorance, not from evil.
 Don't ignore things.
 - Leave code in a better state than it had been before you got it.
 - Change one thing at a time.
 - Comments should explain why the code is doing something, not what it is doing.